stanleyhspark/leimao.github.io/_posts/blog/2017-12-10-2017-Duckie-Town-Experience.md

 ### My Feelings

-Although at first glance, you would be just playing with a robot and try to make it work as expected, the course is actually hard.
+Although at first glance, you would be just playing with a robot and try to make it work as expected, the course is actually hard and the work load is also heavy.
 Unfortunately I did not have time to review the course content after the class when I was auditing, but if I am going to really take it in the next year, I will expect I have to spend non-trivial amount of time to understand all the theories behind.
 This couse also reminded me that I am still to ignorant and I have to work harder to catch up the PhD stduents and state-of-art researches.
 Prof. Walter is a very good professor.

 ### Dukietown Family

 The family includes Prof. Walter, TAs, PhD, master and undergraduate students from different backgrounds at the University of Chicago and TTIC (I am the one standing backmost).
+Thanks a lot to the Duckietown course.

 <div class = "titled-image">
 <figure class = "titled-image">